It feels sooo weird to write about this nearly 8 and a half years later, but it also feels so right..’cause we all start somewhere, isn’t it?

 I remember that day like it was yesterday.

-Of course, I will remember it, it was THE CHOICE that completely changed the course of my life.
-28th of August 2018, and only a 3h flight was standing between me and my childhood dream – to live in London, the capital of Great Britain.
-Unfortunately, that was not the only reason why I moved to the UK.
-Looking back in time, it felt like I was fleeing, like I was pursuing that idea of a perfect life which my country could not provide.
+It was 28th of August 2018, and only a 3h flight was standing between me and my childhood dream – to live in London, the capital of Great Britain.
+Unfortunately, that wasn’t the only reason why I moved to the UK.
+Looking back in time, it felt like I was fleeing, like I was pursuing that idea of a perfect life which my country could not offer.
 And I totally embraced that.
 I felt content, and with no remorse, I packed my whole life in a 23kg bag.
-I embarked on that plane with some sort of butterflies in my stomach, coming from both excitement, as well as fear.
+I embarked that plane with some sort of butterflies in my stomach, coming from both excitement, as well as fear.

 Well, experience has proven that my excitement lasted until the moment I stepped out of that plane.
 Don’t get me wrong, the British people welcomed me in the best way possible.
 Helped me when the bag drop was delayed by nearly two hours.
 When I had no idea how to get home.